hebcal/hebcal-js/README.md

 * `tachanun.SHACHARIT = 2`
 * `tachanun.ALL_CONGS = 4`

-However, due to the uncomfortableness of typing `Hebcal.HDate.prototype.tachanun.*BITMASK*`, it may be easier to just use the values directly.
+However, due to the lengthliness of typing `Hebcal.HDate.prototype.tachanun.*BITMASK*`, it may be easier to just use the values directly.

 ### `Hebcal.HDate.prototype.hallel()`